tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 The next step is to assess the identified work against your department's strategic priorities and decide which projects and tasks should be given more importance.
 This prioritization is probably only needed in situations where the tech writers have more work than they can feasibly handle.
 However, this is almost always the case, not an anomaly to the norm.

-Even in cases where each tech writer has a healthy allocation of projects, you will still likely have a lot of latitude/flexibility about which projects you devote most of your energy.
+Even in cases where each tech writer has a healthy allocation of projects, you will still probably have a lot of latitude/flexibility about which projects you devote most of your energy.
 It's worth understanding which projects are considered a strategic priority.

 Track down your organization's strategic goals from your C-suite execs or other senior leaders as a way to figure out these priorities.
 If you're so far down the org hierarchy that you've never seen such a document nor are allowed to access it, find out from your manager what the goals are.
 Your manager should be aware of his or her manager's goals, who should be aware of his or her manager's goals, and so on up the line.
 If there's a disconnect somewhere, it represents a broken line of communication and potentially an organization that isn't aligned.